microsoft/EDDI/README.txt

 For the ease of evaluation, we provide two versions of the code.
 The first version only contains the missing data imputation model using Partial VAE.
-The second version presents both training and partial VAE and use the single optimal order strategy for feature selection (SING in the paper).
+The second version presents both training and partial VAE and use the EDDI for feature selection (EDDI and SING in the paper).

 *****Version One: Missing Data Imputation*****
 This code implements partial VAE (PNP) part demonstrated on a UCI dataset.